Contractible subshifts: Periodic asymptotic dimension, almost unions, and dense periodic points

 We show in Section~\ref{sec:Dimension} for example that all virtually polycyclic groups have finite periodic asymptotic dimension, and so do metabelian Baumslag-Solitar groups and the lamplighter group $\Z_2 \wr \Z$.
 Furthermore, the dimension of $\Z^d$ is the expected $d$ for this notion.

 There are many equivalent definitions of the asymptotic dimension.
 We will need the analog of one of them.

-Consider a subshift $Y_{d+1, r, m}$ which, instead of recording actual color classes, only records their shapes.
+Namely, we define a subshift $Y_{d+1, r, m}$ which, instead of recording actual color classes, only records their shapes.
 This can be coded into a finite alphabet by explicitly recording the relative shape of an $r$-component containing a cell into its color.
-Specifically, the constraint is that a configuration of $Y_{d+1, r, m}$ codes a partition where each component is $r$-connected and of cardinality at most $m$, and each $B_r$-ball touches at most $d+1$ distinct components.
-We indeed think of the points of this subshift as partitions, mostly ignoring the (trivial) coding issues.
+The following definition makes this explicit.

+\begin{definition} Let $B = S^{\leq rm}$, and take as alphabet $\Sigma$ of $Y_{n, r, m}$ the power set $P(B)$.
+Now, any $y \in \Sigma^G$ can be interpreted as a graph with vertices $G$ and with a directed edge from $g$ to $gh$ whenever $h \in y_g$.
+Now we define $Y_{n, r, m}$ by requiring that \begin{itemize} \item this graph is a union of cliques; \item the components (i.e.\ the cliques) are $r$-connected as subsets of $G$; \item the components are of cardinality at most $m$; \item any $r$-ball in $G$ intersects at most $n$ distinct components. \end{itemize} \end{definition}